Another Reason to Love Ornamental Alliums: Seed Heads!

-If you want to dry allium seed heads for painting or displaying indoors, here’s a tip.
-The seed heads should be sprayed with paint or a clear fixative when they are dry, but before the capsules begin to open and release the seeds.
+If you want to dry allium seed heads for painting or simply displaying indoors, here’s a tip.
+The seed heads should be sprayed with paint or a clear fixative after they are dry, but before the seed capsules begin to open and release the seeds.
 By sealing the seeds inside the capsules at the end of each “stem” you will preserve the starburst effect and also won’t have to sweep up lots of seeds.

 To see some beautiful dried alliums (Allium schubertii) hanging from the rafters in an old stone barn in Wiltshire, England, check out this article on Gardenista.

 The time to plant ornamental alliums is mid to late fall.
 We take orders starting in May and ship bulbs from September through early November.
-Plan ahead to make sure you get the varieties you want.
-You can view our complete selection HERE and pre-order your bulbs from about April on.
+Ordering early is the only way to make sure you will get the varieties you want.
+You can view our complete selection HERE.